 Functions of blood

 Blood is responsible for transporting nutrients and oxygen to the body tissues and lungs, preventing excessive loss of blood through blood clots, regulating body temperatures, transporting antibodies and cells that fight infections and also transporting waste products from the body parts to the kidney and liver where the blood is filtered and cleaned.
 Blood contains a mixture of 55 percent plasma fluid while blood cells comprises of 45 percent.
 Men averages higher pints of blood which is 12 compared to women at 9 pints.
-Nearly half the volume of blood comprises of cells while the remainder is the plasma fluid.
+Nearly half the volume of blood comprises of porn discounts cells while the remainder is the plasma fluid.
 The plasma fluid transports water and other nutrients to the body tissues.

 Blood components and their importance

 Most often people undergo blood tests or donate blood to their loved ones or people in need of blood.
 Specialists in the blood (hematologists) advances more in blood specialization and can prevent and treat blood diseases.
 Blood is normally tested and treated before any transfer to another human body.
 Plasma is the fluid part of the blood which is yellow in color and constituted by water but also contains proteins, sugars, hormones, and salts.
 Its main purpose is to carry along blood cells, hormones and proteins useful in maintaining balance in the body fluid.

 Red blood cells (erythrocytes)